20 time-saving tips

 _____ Yes.
 Hushmail for Small Business is the Hushmail account for you.
 Sign up today and try it out for 60 days.

-_____ No. Hushmail for Healthcare, Hushmail for Law, or Hushmail for Nonprofits might better suit your needs.
+_____ No. Hushmail for Healthcare or Hushmail for Law might better suit your needs.
 Read on to learn more.

 Hushmail for Law

 Attorneys require special consideration when it comes to their communications.
 Confidentiality is paramount, and a Hushmail for Law account supports the claim of attorney-client privilege for attorneys practicing in the US, UK, and Canada, with a signed agreement providing extra protection of your client communications.
-Additionally, the account includes email archiving in a separate account to help you document emails as part of your files.
+Additionally, the account includes email archiving to help you document emails as part of your files.

 Is Hushmail for Law right for you?